-Keywords: Corporate Governance, Auto Industry, Board of Directors, Strategic Management, Corporate Financial Performance
+Keywords: Corporate Governance, Auto Industry, Strategic Management, Board of Directors, Corporate Financial Performance.

-Introduction
+1. Introduction

+Private stock companies which are actively involved in the country's economy have created a form of personal ownership.
+Personal ownership in different companies experiences various changes during its development process and moves towards its ultimate destiny to form public stock companies.
+Public stock companies are able to attract enormous volumes of resources to manage large scale production of goods and services.
+These companies play significant roles in economy (Mazlomi and Rahman Seresht, 2004-2005).
 Stock companies separate management from ownership.
-Managers act as representatives of shareholders and direct their respective companies on behalf of shareholders.
-This representative relation between managers and shareholders may create conflict of interests.
-This conflict of interest is referred to as representation problem and occurs when managers make decisions that are against shareholders' interest (Karni, 2007).
-Shareholders elect board of directors to act as their representatives to supervise and control corporate management.
-The relationship between board of directors and management is defined within corporate governance.
-Corporate governance may have been initially devised to supervise companies in the direction that maximizes shareholders' interest.
-However, the current view of corporate governance focuses on the interest of stakeholders and society as a whole (Clark, 2007).

-Board of directors is a critical part of the internal mechanism of corporate governance.
-Board members supervise management actions and provide consultation to managers in the development of strategic planning and its implementation.
-Board of directors plays critical roles in corporate governance guidelines (Shariat Panahi, 2001).

-Shareholders have lost control of corporations as economy expanded and business enterprises grew larger.
-The ownership structures of companies have changed and a large number of shareholders have become minority shareholders.
-Only a few shareholders may participate in selection of board members and corporate executives.
+Managers work as representatives of shareholders and guide and supervise their respective companies on the behalf of shareholders. representative This relationship between managers and shareholders may develop difference and conflict of interests.
+This conflict of interest is referred to as representation problem and takes place when managers make decisions that are not in the interest of shareholders (Karni, 2007).
+The board of directors is elected by the Shareholders to work as their representatives to administer and control corporate management.
+The relationship between board of directors and management is described and explained within corporate governance.
+Corporate governance may have been initially devised to direct and supervise companies in the direction that maximizes shareholders' interest.
+In any way, the current outlook of corporate governance focuses on the interest of stakeholders and society as a whole (Clark, 2007).
+Board of directors is considered as significant part of the internal mechanism of corporate governance.
+The members of board supervise management activities and actions and provide counseling to managers in the development of strategic planning and its implementation.
+Board of directors plays active and critical role in corporate governance guidelines (Shariat Panahi, 2001).
+Shareholders have lost their control on corporations as economy expanded and business enterprises became larger.
+The ownership structures of companies have transformed and a large number of shareholders changed to minority shareholders.
+Only a few shareholders can take part in the selection of board members and corporate executives.

-Shareholder-management relation becomes further obscured when shareholders' primary interest is short term financial gains as opposed to long term control of company.
-Such situation puts corporate management and governance under complete control of company executives without an effective control.
+Shareholder-management relationship becomes more vague when shareholders' basic interest is short term financial gains as opposed to long term control of company.
+Such situation puts corporate management and governance under full control of company executives without an effective control.
 Top executives take charge of company operation with chief executive having the highest responsibility.
 Corporate success depends on effective management.
-Big name companies owe their long standing positions to effective and efficient board of directors and corporate executives.
-Board of directors is at the heart of corporations.
-Board members should stay alert and receive with the required information if they are to function well (Hasas Yegane and Baghvemian, 2006).
+Famous and notorious companies owe their long standing positions to effective and efficient corporate executives' board and board of directors.
+Board of directors is the heart of corporations.
+Board members should stay ready and attentive and receive the required information if they are to function well (Hasas Yegane and Baghvemian, 2006).